 - In front of the hall, the flowers and plants are pulled through the hall on automated trains – two trains go by if two auctions are held at the same time.

 - Huge screens in each half of the hall display the auction information – the clock determines the price.

-- The auctioneer sit behind a glass screen – traditionally he drops the ball in each clock but nowadays most of it goes automatically.
+- The auctioneer sits behind a glass screen – traditionally he drops the ball in each clock but nowadays most of it goes automatically.

 - The buyers bid electronically as the flowers move by.

 Once sold, the most impressive part of the logistics springs in action.
-Wagons and containers are sorted and sent to the correct loading bay so each buyer receive his wares and can sped it on to the shops, further distribution centers, or often to Schiphol Airport for export.
+Wagons and containers are sorted and sent to the correct loading bay so each buyer receives his wares and can speed it on to the shops, further distribution centers, or often to Schiphol Airport for export.
 Payments are received the same day and all sold flowers clear the building by late afternoon.

 The Dutch Auction Clock at Aalsmeer

 The flower auction in Aalsmeer follows the Dutch auction system – the price is set high and then drops until someone buys.
 If demand exceeds supply, those waiting too long for the price to drop may go home empty handed.
 Similarly, anyone buying too fast overpays but is at least assured of receiving the product.

 The bidding process can be seen on the large screens inside the auction room.
 The key element is the round circle – often referred to as the clock.

 A start price is set and the auctioneer drops the ball that moves down with the price dropping at the same pace – the numbers on the ring is percentage not currency.
 The ball stops as soon as a buyer is willing to pay the given price.